KGoodale13/operatingsystem/README.md

 Troubleshooting:

-“Program file not found”: Make sure you are running the application from the project root and not from inside the bin dir. i.e run it with `bin/operatingsystem` not `./operatingsystem’.
-If that doesn’t work make sure your program is in the programs/Program1 file.
+“Program file not found”: Make sure you are passing a valid path to a PBRAIN program file.